Shannon D. Mullen, Ph.D.

 Destin N. Stewart, Ph.D.

 Destin Stewart, Ph.D. is a licensed psychologist in the state of Georgia and specializes in the evaluation and treatment of children, adolescents, and adults.
-Dr. Stewart completed her undergraduate education at Florida State University with a major in Psychology and an emphasis on Psychology of Religion.
-She completed a Master degree in Clinical Psychology at Mississippi State University and then went on to obtain a Ph.D. in Psychology from The University of Tennessee.
-Dr. Stewart received the Marcia Katz Scholarship from the Knoxville Association of Women Executives during her doctoral studies.
-She completed her pre-doctoral clinical internship at the University of Florida Counseling and Wellness Center.
+Dr. Stewart completed her undergraduate education at Florida State University with a major in psychology and an emphasis in psychology of religion.
+She completed a masters degree in clinical psychology at Mississippi State University and then went on to obtain a Ph.D. in psychology (APA approved) from The University of Tennessee.
+Dr. Stewart completed her pre-doctoral clinical internship (APA approved) at the University of Florida Counseling and Wellness Center.
 Her professional interests include forensic evaluation, psychological and psychoeducational assessment, women’s mental health broadly defined, and sexual trauma.
-Additionally, Dr. Stewart has specialized training in adult neuropsychological assessment, as she trained at the University of Tennessee Medical Center’s Neuroscience Clinic.
+Dr. Stewart has specialized training in neuropsychological assessment as well.
 Dr. Stewart has held placements at two major university counseling centers, several hospitals and outpatient clinics, and private practice.
 Dr. Stewart has published several peer-reviewed publications in the fields of forensics, psychology of gender, and the psychology of religion.
-She has also published a text book chapter and has had her research featured in the American Psychological Association’s Monitor.
-Her research has also been featured online at NBCnews.com and other news-related websites.
+Dr. Stewart is also an expert witness and has testified in many surrounding counties, both juvenile and superior court, within southwest Georgia.

 David Valpuesta, MFT